pubkey/rxdb/orga/before-next-major.md

  - The current implementation does not use pouchdb's bulkDocs which is much faster.
  - This could have been done in much less code which would be easier to understand.
  - Migration strategies should be defined [like in WatermelonDB](https://nozbe.github.io/WatermelonDB/Advanced/Migrations.html) with a `toVersion` version field.
 We should also add a `fromVersion` field so people could implement performance shortcuts by directly jumping several versions.
 The current migration strategies use the array index as `toVersion` which is confusing.

+## RxLocalDocument.$ must emit a document instance, not the plain data

+This was changed in v14 for a normal RxDocument.$ which emits RxDocument instances.
+Same must be done for local documents.